Radeance/tesco-scraper-public/README.md

 This premium blazing fast and powerful tool is designed to effortlessly scrape grocery products from Tesco UK.
 It simply is the **best grocery product scraper on the market**.
 Perfect for individuals, market researchers and analysts, as well as retail businesses.

+## Simple to set up
+1. Create a free Apify Account
+2. Go to the Inputs Tab on this Scraper
+3. Enter Product Detail Page Urls or Category Listing Urls
+4. Press Start
+5. Happy scraping !

 ## Key features